EDLounge Ltd. operates a robust Internal Quality Assurance system, to maintain the consistency and accuracy of assessments.

 For the purpose of this policy, the term IQA encompasses all forms of activity that check and validate assessment.
 It may be implemented through the systems of verification as required or laid down by examining or awarding bodies; or it may occur through shared observation of student activities, second marking of students’ work, or team grading/assessment of students’ work.

-Any task, activity, essay or project that contributes to the students’ final achievement in a vocational area, academic subject or key skill will fall within the scope of this policy.
+Any task, activity, essay or project that contributes to a student's final achievement in a vocational area, academic subject or key skill will fall within the scope of this policy.

-The Managing Director of EDLounge Ltd has the responsibility to ensure that all IQA policies are being followed and that the appropriate evidence is being correctly completed and submitted.
+The Chief Executive Officer of EDLounge Ltd has the responsibility to ensure that all IQA policies are being followed and that the appropriate evidence is being correctly completed and submitted.

 The IQA policy is integral to the induction process and all associate staff have a responsibility to give full and active support for the policy by ensuring that it is known, understood and implemented by all.